spsforks/ziglang-zig-wiki/Contributing.md

 [on the wiki](https://github.com/ziglang/zig/wiki/Updating-libc#glibc).
 Just the part with `build-many-glibcs.py`.

-It's understood that most contributors will not have these tests enabled.
+It is understood that most contributors will not have these tests enabled.

-#### Testing Windows from a Linux Machine with Wine
+### Testing Windows from a Linux Machine with Wine

 When developing on Linux, another option is available to you: `-fwine`.
 This will enable running behavior tests and std lib tests with Wine.
 It's recommended for Linux users to install Wine and enable this testing option when editing the standard library or anything Windows-related.

-#### Testing WebAssembly using wasmtime
+### Testing WebAssembly using wasmtime

 If you have [wasmtime](https://wasmtime.dev/) installed, take advantage of the `-fwasmtime` flag which will enable running WASI behavior tests and std